 We know that chronic inflammation of the brain is one of the primary causes of Alzheimer’s.
 But what is chronic inflammation?
 It’s when your body keeps sending defence cells to certain areas even if there is no outside danger.
 Chronic inflammation can lead to fatigue, muscle and joint pain, insulin resistance, eye problems, skin issues, heart disease, diabetes, asthma, and cancer.
-Symptoms that might indicate inflammation of the brain are:

 - Brain fog

 Now you might wonder, how do you combat or prevent chronic inflammation?
 The answers might bore you, but they demand repetition both in theory and practice.